 Marina Loshak is one of the leading curators dealing with the Russian Avant-Garde art.
 Cofounder, co-owner, and Art Director of the Proun Gallery at Vinzavod from 2007; Art Director of the Moscow Museum Exhibition Complex Manege in 2012 to 2013.

-From July 1, 2013, Marina Loshak has been Head of the Pushkin State Museum of Fine Arts.
-Remaining loyal to museum traditions set up by the museum founder Ivan Tsvetayev, she develops new trends, demonstrating connections between the classical and the contemporary art.
+From 2013 till 2023, Marina Loshak was the Head of the Pushkin State Museum of Fine Arts.
+Remaining loyal to museum traditions set up by the museum founder Ivan Tsvetayev, she developed new trends, demonstrating connections between the classical and the contemporary art.
 Under the project “21st century Pushkin Museum,” the following exhibitions were arranged in the museum: “Rembrandt.
 A different perspective” by Dmitry Gutov (2015), “Vitruvian Man” by Alexander Ponomarev (2015), “View” by Irina Nakhova (2016—2017), “Self-Portraits through Art History” by Yasumasa Morimura (2017), and “October” by Cai Guo-Qiang (2017).

-In 2017, the museum has taken part in Venice Biennale for the first time, presenting their exhibition “Human as Bird.
+In 2017, the museum took part in Venice Biennale for the first time, presenting their exhibition “Human as Bird.
 Voyage Images” under the parallel program.

 The international collaboration also resulted in exhibitions of art works origination from the collection of the Pushkin State Museum of Fine Arts abroad: “Masterpieces of new art.
 Shchukin Collection” from collections of the State Hermitage and Pushkin State Museum of Fine Arts (2016—2017, France), “Masterpieces of French Art from the Pushkin State Museum of Fine Arts in Gotha” (2017, Germany), “Rodchenko in the collection of the Pushkin State Museum of Fine Arts” (2017, France), and “The Pushkin Museum.
 Five centuries of graphic art” (2018, France).